divyanshu512-gif/Hotel-Booking/README.md

 ## Suggestions

 **1**.
 Cancellation rates rise as the price does.
-In order to prevent cancellations of reservations, hotels could
+In order to prevent cancellations of reservations, hotels could work